 Can I just “show up” for a worship service or Sunday school if I have never been to UUCWI before?
 Read more

 Sure.
 Please obtain a nametag at the table in the foyer of the sanctuary to help us get to know you.
-Adults who sign a card in the foyer may choose to receive the monthly newsletter and our weekly email of events.
+Adults who sign a card in the foyer may choose to receive our weekly email of events.
 Parents should complete a visitor card for each child.
 The cards are available from the teacher in the classroom.
-The card provides information should the church need to reach you.
+This card provides information should the church need to reach you..

 What should I wear?
 Read more